keras-team/keras/docs/templates/losses.md

 - __y_true__: True labels.
 Theano/TensorFlow tensor.
 - __y_pred__: Predictions.
 Theano/TensorFlow tensor of the same shape as y_true.

-The actual optimized objective is the mean of the output array across all datapoints.
+The actual optimized loss is the mean of the output array across all datapoints.

-For a few examples of such functions, check out the [objectives source](https://github.com/fchollet/keras/blob/master/keras/objectives.py).
+For a few examples of such functions, check out the [losses source](https://github.com/fchollet/keras/tree/keras-2/keras/losses.py).

-## Available objectives
+## Available losses

 - __mean_squared_error__ / __mse__
 - __mean_absolute_error__ / __mae__